An Introduction to Newport Roman Villa

 Service update - COVID-19

-To help keep everyone safe we have introduced some changes.
+To help keep everyone safe at Newport Roman Villa;

 We are limiting the number of visitors who can visit during the day.
-Booking is advised for all members of your party, including children.
-If you do not have a pre-booked visiting time or arrive late, we will do our best to accommodate you, but cannot guarantee you will be able to visit.
+Booking is advised.
+If you do not have a pre-booked visiting time or arrive late, we will do our very best to accommodate you.

-We will be collecting names and contact details of all visitors over the age of 16 years to assist with NHS Test and Trace.
+A QR code will be available for the site to register your visit.
+If you do not have the NHS App you can leave your name and contact number instead.
 The data will be held securely and deleted after 21 days.
-The data will not be used for any other purpose than NHS track and trace.
+The data will not be used for any other purpose than NHS Test and Trace.

 If you or a member of your household has any COVID-19 symptoms or has been in contact with someone that has the virus, please do not visit the villa.